neon-x-hub/yaml-css/README.md

 * Parses YAML files using the `js-yaml` library.
 * Converts the parsed YAML data to CSS styles based on a predefined structure.
 * Offers a command-line tool for easy conversion.
-* Offers an out-of-the-box SCSS support for nested styling.
+* Offers an out-of-the-box SCSS support for nested styling / Mixins / Variables.

 **Installation:**